iterative/dvc.org/content/docs/command-reference/diff.md

 > text, or binary blobs, etc. For an example on how to create line-to-line text
 > file comparison, refer to this
 > [comment](https://github.com/iterative/dvc/issues/770#issuecomment-512693256).

-> Also note that support for rename detection is currently limited to files
-> which have been renamed but are otherwise unmodified between Git commits.
-If a
-> file's contents are modified after being renamed, `dvc diff` will show that
-> the original file has been deleted, and the modified version has been added.

 ## Options